-Along the Krka River course there are about a hundred caves and pits, 67 of which are located in the area of Krka National Park.
+There are about a hundred caves and pits along the Krka River course, 67 of which are located in the area of Krka National Park

 In general, karst is a specific form of relief that develops on a substrate made of soluble rock.
 It is characterised by special morphological, hydrological and hydrogeological properties.
 The karst formation processes are jointly called karstification, and the dominant process is rock corrosion.
 Karstification is a constant process, and under its influence, the relief is constantly being shaped and altered.
 The Dinaric karst is currently in the phase of developed and mature karst with a strongly karstified underground, numerous depressions, dolines, poljes and a strongly interconnected underground hydrographic network.